The Dogfather: Home media

-Kino Lorber (under licensed from MGM) released all 17 shorts on DVD and Blu-ray in April 2018.
+Kino Lorber (under license from MGM) released all 17 shorts on DVD and Blu-ray in April 2018.

 Revival

 In 1993, the Dogfather, Pugg, and Louie were included as recurring antagonists for The Pink Panther, but they were radically reinterpreted as more original characters with a modern uncouth gangster motif.
 Furthermore, whereas Louie was originally the shortest of the three, the new Dogfather, now a bulldog, is the shortest; and Louie is the only member of the trio to speak with a Californian accent instead of a New York one.
 The Dogfather is voiced by Joe Piscopo (except for "It's Just a Gypsy in My Soup" where he is voiced by Jim Cummings), while Pugg and Louie are voiced by Brian George and Jess Harnell.

 These versions of the characters are also the main antagonists for the 1996 computer game The Pink Panther: Passport to Peril, with the Dogfather voiced by Barry Carrollo, Pugg voiced by Jonathan Fedinatz, and Louie voiced by Michael Sinterniklaas.
 In the game, the Dogfather schemes to ruin the reputation of the prestigious summer camp Chilly Wa-Wa so he can open a "Dogburger" fast food restaurant in its place, while Pugg and Louie unsuccessfully attempt to thwart the Pink Panther's efforts to stop them.

 Images of Pugg and Louie as infants appear during a musical number about the myth of Pegasus to represent two of Poseidon's children in Passport to Perils 1997 sequel, The Pink Panther: Hokus Pokus Pink.